hamyyy/SFML-Template/README.md

 2. Download & Extract MinGW to **C:/mingw32/** where the bin/lib/include folders are contained within
 3. Continue to "All" section below

-### OS X
+### MacOS
-1. Install "Command Line Tools" in OS X if they're not already installed (type "git" in terminal or something)
+1. Install "Command Line Tools" in MacOS if they're not already installed (type "git" in terminal or something)
 2. Follow the "Installing SFML" directions here: https://www.sfml-dev.org/tutorials/2.5/start-osx.php#installing-sfml
 3. Continue to "All" section below